 A sugarcane juice stall is located next to Banh Phong Phung stall serves refreshing and healthy iced sugarcane juice in plastic glasses.
 A glass of sugarcane costs about 10,000 VND.

 Vietnamese pizza is totally different from famous Italian pizza.
 This version of pizza in Vietnam has a crispy crust made from rice flour and other ingredients.
 We call the crust rice paper.
-The cook usually top any combination of pork floss, beef jerky, sausage, mayonnaise, chilli sauce, tomato sauce, dried shrimps or acete, chopped green onions, fried shallots or onions and other ingredients before grilling the rice paper on charcoal until crispy.
+The cook usually tops any combination of pork floss, beef jerky, sausage, mayonnaise, chili sauce, tomato sauce, dried shrimps or acetes, chopped green onions, fried shallots or onions and other ingredients before grilling the rice paper on charcoal until crispy.
 This food should be eaten hot when the crust is still crispy.
 A Vietnamese pizza costs from 15,000 VND.

 The attractive smell of Grilled beef on lemongrass spreading in the air can make any foodie mouth-watering.
 A beef stick costs 10,000 VND, most customers order at least two stick.

 Located in Ward 8, District 4, Vinh Khanh Street is about 3 km from the District 1.
 Not many travelers known that this area was a criminal hotspot 20 years ago.
 In recent, it has become the paradise for Saigon foodies who love to eat shellfishes and snails.
 There are several dozens of restaurants serving shellfish and snail dishes on the street.
 In addition, many restaurants and food stalls serve Vietnamese BBQ, desserts and snacks.
 You can see they simply eat Vietnamese and Cambodian foods at the Cambodian food market and Co Giang food street.
 Vinh Khanh street will open your mind because it is full of people talking, eating, laughing, cheering and drinking beers until midnight.
 The followings are some famous restaurants on the street: